Places where you can … just breathe

 Find yourself a smooth rock and look out at the stormy sea.
 A perfect spot for reflection combined with a bit of sunbathing.

-The beach promenade provides a winding journey over hills and wooden bridges along the eastern edge of Mariehamn’s beach.
+The seaside promenade provides a winding journey over hills and wooden bridges along the eastern seashore of Mariehamn.
 You can take a seat on a wooden bench and watch the boats that come into the harbour or simply pootle around at a leisurely pace along the path, which is leafy in parts and stony in others.